School Logo

 "Fifty pounds please"

-Stacey (3 years, 2 months) was playing in
+Stacey (3 years, 2 months) was playing

-the little house outside, pretending to serve
+in the little house outside, pretending

-asked her friend, “What do you like?”
+notebook she asked her friend, “What

-Her friend replied “Chicken Tikka please”
+Her friend replied “Chicken Tikka

-as Stacey began to make circular scribble-
+please” as Stacey began to make

-marks, dots and scribble-marks in her
+scribble-marks in her notebook, she

-notebook, she asked, “Chicken and chips?”
+asked, “Chicken and chips?” adding

-adding, “Fifty pounds please".”
+“Fifty pounds please".”

-Stacey’s friend pretended to give her some
+Stacey’s friend pretended to give

-money, and in turn, Stacey pretended to put
+her some money, and in turn, Stacey pretended to put it in her pocket.

-Stacey drew on her home knowledge of
+Stacey drew on her home knowledge

-ordering a take-away meal, clear in her
+of ordering a take-away meal, clear in

-understanding that orders were written down,
+her understanding that orders were

-combined with her knowledge of asking for
+knowledge of asking for and taking

-and taking orders and money.
+orders and money.

 • Taxonomy - written number and quantities: Early explorations with marks: attaching